BS 9990 Compliance

 Inlet Location & Cabinet: Install the breeching inlet within 18 metres of the fire appliance access point.
 The inlet cabinet (BS 5041 Part 5 compliant) should be mounted with its bottom edge 400–600mm from the finished floor level.

-Bespoke Dry Riser Systems: Some buildings have complex layouts or special requirements that call for custom (bespoke) dry riser solutions.
+Bespoke Dry Riser Systems: Some buildings have complex layouts or special requirements that call for custom dry riser solutions.
 Examples of bespoke dry riser systems may include:

 4 - Way Outlet: Large developments or mixed-use projects may benefit from a 4-way dry riser outlet (using a “pitcher tee” configuration) to provide multiple hose connections and improve water distribution.
-Bespoke systems are often needed in listed buildings (where pipes must thread around historical features) or in timber structures (where minimal wall penetrations are desired).
+Bespoke systems are often needed in listed buildings (where pipes must route around historical features) or in timber structures (where minimal wall penetrations are desired).

-Aesthetic Enhancements: This included powder-coated pipework and cabinets.
-Powder coating provides a durable finish (with added corrosion resistance) so the system blends with the building’s interior design.
+Aesthetic Enhancements: This includes powder-coated pipework and cabinets.
+Powder coating provides a durable finish (with added corrosion resistance) so the system blends with the building’s interior and exterior design.
 Despite these custom features, every bespoke dry riser still fully complies with BS 9990:2015.
 For instance, we still position the inlet within 18-meters of the fire appliance and keep any horizontal run to 18-meters or less.
 As with any system, we conduct the standard 12-bar pressure test and issue a compliance certificate once the installation is complete.
 In short, you get a tailored system that meets your building’s needs without sacrificing safety or regulations.

 Dry Riser Components